 Level 3 Food Safety for Supervisors in Catering

-Our Food Safety Level 3 training course has been designed to give supervisors and managers the knowledge to instruct their staff are shown the correct procedures and that these are maintained going forward.
+Our Food Hygiene & Safety Level 3 online training course has been designed to give supervisors and managers the knowledge to instruct their staff are shown the correct procedures and that these are maintained going forward.

 The results of poor food safety in commercial businesses can be devastating.
 Apart from the suffering caused by illness, loss of reputation will lead to loss of orders and financial loss, and possibly fines or closure.
 It is a legal obligation that all food handlers undertake food safety training, which will, of course, help to ensure food is wholesome, but this training must be backed up on a daily basis by good systems on the job instructions and supervision.